ITStudioAT/spa/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/itstudioat/spa.svg?style=flat-square)](https://packagist.org/packages/itstudioat/spa)

-# What is SPA
+# What is Laravel-Spa
-SPA is the initial Laravel installtion for a single page application.

-It contains:
+Laravel-Spa installs all necessary items for a fresh Laravel Single Page Application.

+The installation uses next to laravel:
-- Vue with Vue-Router as Javascript-Framework
+- Vue with Vue-Router as Javascript-Framework and routing
-- Pinia as store for vue
+- Pinia as state store
-- Vuetify as vue component framework
+- Vuetify as css-framework
-- Sanctum as authentication system for SPAs
+- Sanctum as authentication-system for single-page-applications
 - Vite for asset bundling

 It provides:
-- Login page
-- Unknown password page
+- a login page together with a unkown password page and a register page

-- Register page
+For the authetificated admin it supports
-- Small Dashboard with
+- profile update with password change
-    - Logout
+- logout

+It integrates the Spatie roles and you can manage the role-based access to all web- and api-routes.

+After installing this package, you can easily start to develop your own single page application with all necessary requirements.

 ## Installation
-First install a new Laravel app
+First install a new laravel app
 ```bash
 laravel new new-laravel-app
 ```

-**Make the correct configurations in**
+### Make all necessary configurations
 - .env
     - APP_URL
     - DB-configuration